TorresAWS/projectwide-variables/README.md

 }
 ```

 In this file, the domain is specified by `${data.terraform_remote_state.variables.outputs.domain}`.
-In order to use this variable we first need to export the variables folder state:
+To use this variable we first need to export the variables folder state:
 <h5 a><strong><code>vi storage/storage-www/exportbackend.tf</code></strong></h5>

 ```